sourmash-bio/sourmash/doc/faq.md

 more) of 31-mers are _genome_, _species_, or _genus_ specific.

 If you go lower (say, k=21), then you get a few percent of k-mers that match above the genus level - family or above.
+This is useful for fuzzier matching, e.g. if you have a metagenome with a high fraction of unknown k-mers.

 If you go higher (k=51), a higher percentage of k-mers are genome-specific.
+This can be valuable in situations where you have highly specific reference genomes (e.g. isolates, single-cell genomes, or MAGs) that should match very closely to this metagenome.

 For the core sourmash operations - search, gather, and compare - we believe (with evidence!) that (a) the differences between k=21, k=31, and k=51 are negligible; and that (b) k=31 works fine for most day-to-day use of sourmash.

 We also provide [Genbank and GTDB databases](databases.md) for k=21, k=31, and k=51.